 The answer, surprisingly enough, is yes and no. In order to explain this further we need to talk about the different types of personal bankruptcy a homeowner can file, how they work and how it could affect your position as an investor.

-The most common form of personal bankruptcy is known as Chapter 7.
+According to a bankruptcy attorney, the most common form of personal bankruptcy is known as Chapter 7.
 This is a bankruptcy motion where a homeowner tells the court they are no longer able to make any payments to their creditors and asks for all of their debts to be discharged or dismissed.

 Following this motion, the court will then look at the homeowners' non-exempt assets and determine what they can sell to raise money.
 A trustee is then appointed to overlook the sale of those items and collect and hold the funds.
 Those funds will then be distributed to all creditors in accordance with the judge’s ruling.
 Many creditors will receive nothing or at best a few pennies on the dollar.
 These creditors are now prevented from ever trying to collect again.